- Current students

 Explore your options

 Early childhood teacher education is practical and hands-on.
-You’ll build lots of experience working in early childhood education centres for at least 12 hours a week and you’ll perfect your skills with a full-time placement before you graduate.
+You’ll build lots of experience from the very start, working in early childhood education centres for at least 12 hours a week, and you’ll perfect your skills with a full-time placement before you graduate.

 All this helps you build the confidence to set foot in an early childhood centre where the experience of teaching itself is invaluable.
 Back in the classroom, there’ll be lots of opportunities to reflect on what you’ve learnt with your teachers and classmates.

-By the end of the programme, you’ll be eligible to apply for teacher registration with the Education Council of Aotearoa New Zealand (NZ Teachers Council).
+By the end of the programme, you’ll be eligible to apply for teacher certification with the Education Council of Aotearoa New Zealand (NZ Teachers Council).

 Programmes and study path

 |New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||Entry into further study at certificate or diploma level.||February or July|

 |Bachelor of Teaching (Early Childhood Education)||7||Full-time for three years

 ||Early childhood teacher, Head teacher in an early childhood setting, Home-based coordinator/educator, Manager in an early childhood education centre, Hospital play specialist, Nanny, Early year primary school teacher||Starts February and July